Alphabet designed a low-cost device to make drinking water from air. Now it’s open-sourced

 Atmospheric water harvesting devices use a very large amount of energy to generate each liter of water, so the kind of simple, low-cost device the team developed could never produce enough water to meet every need.
 But, in many places, it can provide sufficient drinking water.

 The device is designed to work off-grid, and eliminate every possible expense.
 It uses only a few solar photovoltaic cells to power its fans, and relies mostly on solar heat.
 (Some others, like a startup called Source, use a related design.)
 It has few parts.
 A fan pulls in outside air and a desiccant absorbs moisture from it.
 A second fan recirculates another stream of air heated by the solar collector.
 In the same way that dew naturally forms outside, when the warm air meets the cooler air inside the machine, drops of liquid form.
-The team’s prototype produced 150 milliliters of water per hour per square foot; a final device could likely produce five liters of water a day.
+The team’s prototype produced 150 milliliters of water per hour per square meter; a final device could likely produce five liters of water a day.

 Despite the simplicity of the design, it hasn’t yet reached the goals that Alphabet had for its cost.
 To meet X’s criteria for “radical technology” that can create large new businesses for Alphabet, it wanted to be able to produce water at a cost of just one cent per liter.
 The team saw a path to reach 10 cents per liter, but not as low as one cent—so X decided to stop working on the project.
 But because the design could have a meaningful impact even at 10 cents, it’s now opening up its data, prototypes, software, and hardware documentation on Github and Figshare so anyone can use the intellectual property and keep moving the work forward.

-Note: Corrections: We’ve updated this article to reflect that the maps of where people need clean water from WHO and UNICEF already existed; X made new maps that showed where water harvesters could work.
-As well, the panels produce 150 milliliters of water per hour per square meter, not per square foot